ArticlePaid

 A delightful recipe for Japanese Aburi Steak, featuring a perfectly seared steak finished with a delicious touch of umami and flavor.
 Aburi means "flame-seared" in Japanese, and this technique enhances the steak's natural flavors with a smoky finish.

-Japanese Aburi Steak
+How to cook Japanese Aburi Steak Articlepaid

 A delightful recipe for Japanese Aburi Steak, featuring a perfectly seared steak finished with a delicious touch of umami and flavor.
 Aburi means "flame-seared" in Japanese, and this technique enhances the steak's natural flavors with a smoky finish.